cainajuca/AuthGuardAPI/README.md

   - **Bcrypt**: For hashing passwords securely.
   - **JWT (jsonwebtoken)**: For implementing authentication via access and refresh tokens.
   - **CookieParser**: For handling cookies, particularly for storing refresh tokens in HTTP-only cookies.
-  - **Nodemailer**: For sending emails for password reset and account activation.
+  - **SendGrid Mail**: For sending emails for password reset and account activation.
   - **Redis**: Used for caching the list of active users.
+  - **Jest**: For implementing automatic tests
+  - **Swagger**: Tool for generating interactive API documentation
+  - **Winston**: Logging library supporting multiple transports and log levels

 ## **Features**